courtois-neuromod/hear-eval-test/README.md

 ```

 Otherwise you will need to build it yourself (you will need root access and Docker installed on your machine).
+Make sure to have an account on https://quay.io/ because this is where singularity provides its latest images.

 ```
 make build